vinaybujja/instagram_clone/README.md

-frontend copy uploaded working on backend now
+The frontend is completed working on the backend now